paidiver/paidiver-workshop/README.md

 # PAIDIVER Workshop DOCUMENTATION
 This project represents the documentation for the Paidiver Workshop

+This is the link for the workshop documentation: https://paidiver.github.io/paidiver-workshop/

 ## Information about MkDocs

 This documentation was assembled based on the mkdocs package.